When people learn about Chinese History, it is confusing to understand that China’s last dynasty was not Chinese but was considered Manchurian.

 To the Ming Dynasty, the Manchurians were thought of as barbarians at their gate.
 Yet this relatively small army could get through the gate and conquer and dissolve the Chinese Ming Dynasty.

 About 120,000 Manchurians conquered the Ming Dynasty.
 The Manchus conquered China because they had the strength of discipline, unity, and military preparedness and had a brilliant military strategy.

 Divide and Conquer

-At the beginning of the 17th century, the Ming Dynasty was in trouble.
+The Ming Dynasty was in trouble at the beginning of the 17th century.
 They were facing threats from barbarians and all sides.
-There were many political infighting and rebellions throughout the country – the people and Ming leadership and military were not happy.
+There were many political infighting and rebellions throughout the country – the people, Ming leadership, and military were unhappy.
 The Ming Dynasty had low morale, and loyalty was slipping within their military.
 The Ming Dynasty was in a weakened state.

 The Ming Dynasty was basically in chaos and a fragile power.
 The Manchus saw the advantage of the weakened state of the Ming Dynasty; they took this advantage to move from the north down to the south towards Beijing.

-The Manchus reached out to the disillusioned Ming Generals; many of them joined with the Manchus.
-The fact that the Manchu could align themselves with the Ming military forces shows how weak the Ming military was.
+The Manchus reached out to the disillusioned Ming Generals; many joined with the Manchus.
+The fact that the Manchu could align themselves with the Ming military shows how weak the Ming military was.

 The Manchus entered Beijing in June and almost immediately had control of Beijing (Peking).
 The Ming Dynasty was so weak that Manchus were able to cease control and power quickly.

-Through a combination of military campaigns and diplomacy, the Manchu military could wipe out all the remains of Ming resistance to win support.
+Through military campaigns and diplomacy, the Manchu military could wipe out all the remains of Ming resistance to win support.